Jamal-Asalat/EE_Project_Portfolio/flip_flops_and_sequential_circuits/README.md

 # Flip-Flops and Sequential Circuits

 ## Overview
-This project explores the design, simulation, and hardware implementation of fundamental sequential logic circuits using flip-flops.
+This project explores the design, simulation, and hardware implementation of fundamental sequential logic circuits using flip flops.
 This project focuses on memory elements, clocked behavior, timing, and propagation delay in digital systems.

 All circuits were first verified through Multisim simulation and then implemented and tested on a breadboard using TTL integrated circuits.